The Section (band)

-By the 1980s, the group stopped working together collectively, though as individuals they continued to play prominent roles in the studio and on tour with many of the most popular acts of the decade, including Phil Collins (who collaborated with Sklar frequently starting with 1985's No Jacket Required album and subsequent tour), Crosby, Stills, Nash & Young (whose albums Daylight Again and American Dream feature keyboard work and songwriting by Doerge), Stevie Nicks (whose debut solo album Bella Donna features guitar work from Wachtel, who continues to work with her as her musical director), Bob Seger (who frequently collaborated with Kunkel beginning with 1982's The Distance album following the departure of David Teegarden), and Don Henley (who used Kortchmar's writing skills and musicianship on numerous instruments on his I Can't Stand Still and Building the Perfect Beast albums).
+By the 1980s, the group stopped working together collectively, although as individuals they continued to play prominent roles in the studio and on tour with many of the most popular acts of the decade, including Phil Collins, who collaborated with Sklar frequently starting with 1985's No Jacket Required album and subsequent tour, Crosby, Stills, Nash & Young, whose albums Daylight Again and American Dream feature keyboard work and songwriting by Doerge, Stevie Nicks, whose debut solo album Bella Donna features guitar work from Wachtel, who continues to work with her as her musical director, Bob Seger, who frequently collaborated with Kunkel beginning with 1982's The Distance album following the departure of David Teegarden, and Don Henley, who used Kortchmar's writing skills and musicianship on numerous instruments on his I Can't Stand Still and Building the Perfect Beast albums.

 Beside their supporting work for other musicians, The Section released three albums of their own, consisting of mostly instrumental music that was an amalgam of rock, pop, jazz, and jazz fusion.

-The Section was inducted into the NAMM TEC Hall of Fame in 2018 Inductee.
+The Section was inducted into the TEC Awards Hall of Fame in 2018.

 In 2018, three members of The Section formed a group called The Immediate Family, consisting of Danny Kortchmar on guitar and vocals, Leland Sklar on bass, and Russ Kunkel on drums and backing vocals.
 They were joined by Waddy Wachtel and Steve Postell on guitars and vocals.
 The group has toured Japan and released a number of recordings.
 Their first U.S. single, "Cruel Twist", was released in 2020.
 Their first full length U.S. release, the self-titled album The Immediate Family, debuted on August 27, 2021.